ProTeni/CodeOp-RecommendationSystem/README.md

    2. a. **Could dissatisfaction with customer service be contributing to inactivity?** (*Customer Satisfaction and Service Improvement*)

-   - **Objective**:  Assess the reltionship between number of calls placed across t the customer service and the percentage of which are attrited customers.
+   - **Objective**:  Assess the relationship between several calls placed across the customer service and the percentage of which are attrited customers.

-3. **Which inactive customers are high risk and should be excluded and which are wrth targeting?** (*High-Risk Customer Identification and Exclusion*)
+3. **Which inactive customers are high risk and should be excluded and which are worth targeting?** (*High-Risk Customer Identification and Exclusion*)

   - **Objective**: Identify high-risk customers based on the use of their credit limit.
-An ideal meanusrement will be: avg_use > credit_limit - (credit_limit * 0.30) or where the avg_utilization_ration < 30 (*Standard practice is to not use more than 30% of the credit limit*)
+An ideal measurement will be: avg_use > credit_limit - (credit_limit * 0.30) or where the avg_utilization_ration < 30 (*Standard practice is to not use more than 30% of the credit limit*)

 4. **How can we ensure we retain our most engaged customers?** (*Retention of Highly Engaged Customers*)

     - **Objective**: Identify the services our existing customers are engaged with.
-How can we ensure we keep them constantly engaged based on their demographs- so we do not lose them?
+How can we ensure we keep them constantly engaged based on their demographics- so we do not lose them?

 ##### Based on the question, the libraries used were: Pandas, Numpy, Seaborn, Matplotlib